- What is the Special Field Examination?

 - “The Seasons in the Medieval Literatures of Northwestern Europe” (SF) becomes “Winter in Early English and Early Scandinavian Literature” (Paul Langeslag)

 Good special field proposals do not spring forth fully formed from one person alone.
 It is critical that you begin to discuss your ideas with your supervisor as soon as possible, even during your first year of study.
 You should also discuss your interests with other faculty members and your peers.

 Your Special Field committee should be assembled by the beginning of your second year.
-This committee consists of your provisional dissertation supervisor (provisional because at this phase you do not have an official dissertation topic and have not been admitted to candidacy) and committee members (at least two; sometimes three).
-Normally this committee becomes your dissertation committee after you complete the exam.
+The Advisory Committee must be formally approved by the PhD Co-ordinator.
+Once approved, any changes to the membership of the Advisory Committee, before or after the Special Field Examination, requires the approval of the PhD Co-ordinator.
+This committee consists of your provisional dissertation supervisor (provisional because at this phase you do not have an official dissertation topic and have not achieved candidacy) and committee members (at least two; sometimes three).
+Normally this committee becomes your dissertation committee after you complete the examination.

 The Proposal: Guidelines

 The Special Field proposal is to have a reasonably succinct title that makes clear the area(s) of medieval studies concerned and the student’s general field of research.

 The Special Field proposal must be submitted with the title page provided by the centre.
 Both the student and all three members of the Advisory Committee must sign the title page of the proposal.